-Cornell University will host its third DrupalCamp on Friday October 7, 2016, with an optional half-day Code Sprint and additional training on Thursday October 6, 2016.
+Cornell University will host its third DrupalCamp on Friday October 7, 2016, with an optional half-day Code Sprint and Drupal Basics on Thursday October 6, 2016.

-The theme is “Drupal: Building Community,” and includes tracks for developers, programmers, and content managers for beginners to advanced users.
-The half-day code sprint is geared toward developers who wish to gather together to write code.
-Both events are open to the public.
+The theme is “Drupal: Building Community,” and includes tracks for developers, programmers, themers, project managers, and content managers, and for beginners to advanced users.